omnetpp/omnetpp/doc/src/userguide/sequence-chart.rst

 This section describes the Sequence Chart in detail, focusing on its features without a particular example.

-The Sequence Chart is divided into three parts: the top gutter, the bottom gutter and the main area.
-The gutters show the simulation time while the main area displays module axes, events and message sends.
+The Sequence Chart is divided into three parts: the top gutter, the bottom gutter, and the main area.
+The gutters show the simulation time while the main area displays module axes, events, and message sends.
 The chart grows horizontally with simulation time and vertically with the number of modules.
 Module axes can optionally display enumerated or numerical vector data.

-There are various options, which control how and what the Sequence Chart displays.
+There are various options that control how and what the Sequence Chart displays.
 Some of these are available on the toolbar, while others are accessible only from the context menu.

 Legend
 ~~~~~~

-Graphical elements on the Sequence Chart represent modules, events and messages, as listed in the following table.
+Graphical elements on the Sequence Chart represent modules, events, and messages, as listed in the following table.

 .. list-table::
    :widths: 10 90